Whether you’re a new leader or a seasoned one, you must master the art of delegation to be an effective leader.

 Rarely do nurse leaders consider that their leadership practice should also be evidence-based.
 The use of evidence-based practice helps leaders to make more effective leadership decisions based on research and knowledge rather than traditions, hunches, and the advice of colleagues or outdated leadership information.
 In this module, we will examine five evidence-based strategies you will want to consider to improve your leadership effectiveness.

-WEB300: Transformational Leadership for Staff Nurses (1 contact hr)
+CE605: Transformational Leadership (1 contact hr)

 CE622: Succession Planning in Nursing